WenjinZhang0621/Discrete-Causal-Representation-Learning/README.md

 * `experiments/run_timss.py`

   * the executable CLI script for the TIMSS experiment
+* `experiments/run_timss_from_saved_p.py`

+  * the executable CLI script that uses the saved estimated latent distribution from the paper and reproduces the exact TIMSS graph reported in the paper
 * `data/TIMSS/Q.csv`

   * Q-matrix for the TIMSS experiment
 * `data/TIMSS/time.csv`

   * observed TIMSS data matrix used by `run_timss.py`
+* `data/TIMSS/TIMSS_estimate_p.npz`

+  * the saved estimated latent distribution used in the paper, used by `run_timss_from_saved_p.py` to reproduce the exact TIMSS graph reported in the paper